A Unified Review of Deep Learning for Automated Medical Coding: A Unified Encoder-Decoder Framework

 \subsubsection{Hierarchical Decoders}

-Hierarchical models that make use of the hierarchical code structure have been studied to improve automatic coding a long time ago~\cite{de1998hierarchical}.
-In the recent advances of deep learning-based methods, building hierarchical decoders is still a promising research direction.
+Hierarchical models that use the hierarchical code structure have been studied to improve automatic coding a long time ago~\cite{de1998hierarchical}.
+Building hierarchical decoders is still a promising research direction in the recent advances in deep learning-based methods.
 JointLAAT~\cite{vu2020label} proposes a hierarchical joint learning method that produces the code prediction level by level according to the ICD hierarchy.
 Firstly, the model predicts the normalized ICD codes with the first three characters.
-Then, the first level's predictions are projected back to a vector and concatenated with the label-specific representation of the second level in the ICD hierarchy for final prediction.
-An earlier work by ~\shortcite{falis2019ontological} uses three hierarchical decoding layers for ICD codes.
+Then, the first level's predictions are projected back to a vector and concatenated with the label-specific representation of the second level in the ICD hierarchy for the final prediction.
+An earlier work by Falis et al.~\cite{falis2019ontological} uses three hierarchical decoding layers for ICD codes, as shown in Fig.~\ref{fig:hierarchical_decoder}.
 The hierarchical decoding-based JointLAAT outperforms the vanilla LAAT slightly in some evaluation metrics.
 There is still room for improvement by making use of the hierarchical nature of the medical coding system.

+Unlike those hierarchical decoding methods via joint learning, RPGNet~\cite{wang2020coding} formulates the medical coding task as a path generation problem and proposes a coarse-to-fine ICD path generation model based on adversarial reinforcement learning.
+It leverages a path generator to generate paths and a path discriminator to distinguish the generated paths from positive paths.

+Liu et al.~\cite{liu2022automated} proposed hierarchical label-wise attention in response to the hierarchical encoding at token and chunk levels.